Shenzhou 12

 Shenzhou 12 (神舟十二号 (Shénzhōu shí'èr hào, Divine Boat Number 12)) was a Chinese spaceflight to the Tiangong space station, launched on 17 June 2021.
 It carried three People's Liberation Army Astronaut Corps (PLAAC) taikonauts on board a Shenzhou spacecraft.
 The mission was the seventh crewed Chinese spaceflight and the twelfth flight overall of the Shenzhou program.
 It was the first flight to Tiangong, and the first Chinese crewed spaceflight since Shenzhou 11 in 2016.

 Background

-Shenzhou 12 was originally planned as the second mission to visit the experimental, single-module Tiangong-2 space station, following Shenzhou 11.
+Shenzhou 12 was originally planned as the second mission to visit the single-module Tiangong-2 space laboratory, following Shenzhou 11.
 In 2016, plans for a second mission to Tiangong-2 were cancelled, and Shenzhou 12 was instead designated as the first crewed mission to the larger modular Tiangong space station, whose first module, the Tianhe core module, was launched on 29 April 2021.

 The crew of Shenzhou 12 was announced on 16 June 2021.